Stevo Todorčević

-Stevo Todorčević (Стево Тодорчевић; born February 9, 1955), is a Yugoslavian mathematician specializing in mathematical logic and set theory.
+Stevo Todorčević (Стево Тодорчевић; born February 9, 1955), is a Canadian-Serbian mathematician specializing in logic and set theory.
 He holds a Canada Research Chair in mathematics at the University of Toronto, and a director of research position at the Centre national de la recherche scientifique in Paris.

 Early life and education

 Todorčević was born in Ubovića Brdo.
-As a child he moved to Banatsko Novo Selo, and went to school in Pančevo.
-At Belgrade University, he studied pure mathematics, attending lectures by Đuro Kurepa.
+As a child, he moved to Banatsko Novo Selo, and went to school in Pančevo.
+At the University of Belgrade, he studied mathematics, attending lectures by Đuro Kurepa.
 He began graduate studies in 1978, and wrote his doctoral thesis in 1979 with Kurepa as his advisor.

 Research

 Todorčević's work involves mathematical logic, set theory, and their applications to pure mathematics.

-In Todorčević's 1978 master’s thesis, he constructed a model of MA + ¬wKH in a way to allow him to make the continuum any regular cardinal, and so derived a variety of topological consequences.
+In Todorčević's 1978 master's thesis, he constructed a model of MA + ¬wKH in a way to allow him to make the continuum any regular cardinal, and so derived a variety of topological consequences.
 Here MA is an abbreviation for Martin's axiom and wKH stands for the weak Kurepa Hypothesis.

 In 1980, Todorčević and Abraham proved the existence of rigid Aronszajn trees and the consistency of MA + the negation of the continuum hypothesis + there exists a first countable S-space.